cooljith91112/ReiLua-Enhanced/ASSET_LOADING.md

 - You have more than 5-10 assets to load
 - Assets are large (images, sounds, fonts)
 - Loading might take more than 1 second
-- You want professional loading feedback
+- You want polished loading feedback

 **You can skip it when:**
 - You have very few, small assets